Healthy communities

 Audit Tyler Technologies and other government contractors, organizations, or projects that could potentially negatively impact our families, our environment, and our health

-Be a vocal, accessible State Representative by holding twice-monthly meetings for constituent services
+Be an accessible State Representative by holding twice-monthly meetings for constituent services, because the most important part of my job is you

 -